-MBA students from Wittenborg University recently visited Dutch brokerage firm, SNS Securities, which is a subsidiary of financial services company SNS Bank, as part of a Project Week assignment.
+MBA students from WUAS recently visited Dutch brokerage firm, SNS Securities, which is a subsidiary of financial services company SNS Bank, as part of a Project Week assignment.
 SNS Securities prides itself in being a broker with ‘’global stature but local focus’’ whose teams specializes in block trading in Dutch small- and mid-cap sectors.

 The assignment was a stimulation of a hostile takeover of the Dutch company DSM by the American enterprise Dupont.
 The students, Albert Muhumure and Augustine Ijeh, were expected to advise Dupont.
 A key part of their advice was to do a valuation of DSM.
 They also had an opportunity to visit “the dealing room”.

 Window on haute finance

 The students were accompanied by Wittenborg lecturer, Luis Gutiérrez.
 He said the visit to SNS Securities opened an interesting window to the real world of haute finance.